Christianq010/Website_Optimization_Project/README.md

 5. Create a JS filed named gulpfile.js in your project root directory.

-6. Type the following into your gulpfile.js to create gulp tasks, name and run them.
+6. Your gulpfile.js would look something like this - to create gulp tasks, name and run them.

   ```gulpfile.js
   //Create a variable named gulp to reference our gulp files in the node_modules folder when installed